 voyager espresso coffee new york city sprudge financial district fulton center

 “I had been thinking about the concept for a long time before we found the space,” said Barnard over an e-mail chat with Sprudge.
-“I knew that I wanted to open a [place]ย in the Financial District and be a part of the revitalization downtown.
+“I knew that I wanted to open a [place] in the Financial District and be a part of the revitalization downtown.
 Retail space in the Financial District is insanely expensive, and I wanted a place with low overhead so we would be able to do high-quality coffee.”
 Plus, he added, “I was really excited about the idea of doing something surreal as part of the subway.”

 And surreal it is.
 The minimally fitted-out shop, designed by Only If Architecture, sticks to a slick and shiny, black and metal, hard-edged vibe that’s the polar opposite of the ubiquitous barn-wood-and-subway-tile aesthetic so popular in coffee today.
 There are no Edison bulbs here, but rather, the haunting glow of fluorescent-light ballasts.
 The shop’s two small rooms are subtly staged within silver-painted plywood walls, and each echoes the other in curve-shaped harmony.

-advert but first coffee cookbook now available
+advert new rules of coffee now available

 voyager espresso coffee new york city sprudge financial district fulton center